Edgar Babayan: Hobro IK

 After a successful 6-months loan spell, Babayan signed a permanent contract with the newly promoted Danish Superliga club.
 Babayan quickly became a key player for the team and made his breakthrough during the 2016–17 season.
 He was rewarded with a new contract in March 2018 until the summer 2021.

 On 1 February 2021, Babayan's contract with Hobro was terminated by mutual consent after he bought himself free, with Edgar expressing an interest to play on a higher level.

 Riga FC

 After leaving Hobro, Babayan joined Latvian Higher League champions, Riga FC, on a free transfer on 15 February 2021.
 According to rumors from Danish medias, the plan was that Babayan should leave Riga again in the summer to join Cypriot club Pafos FC, who had the same owners as Riga.
 However, this rumor wasn't confirmed by any official sources.

 Babayan got his official debut for the club on 13 March 2021 against FK Ventspils.
-He came on as a substitute in the 65th minute and scored the last goal in a 3-0 victory.
+He came on as a substitute in the 65th minute and scored the last goal in a 3–0 victory.

-Pafos FC
+Pafos

-On 7 September 2021 Riga FC confirmed, that Babayan's contract had been terminated by mutual agreement and that he would continue his career at Cypriot club Pafos FC.
+On 7 September 2021, Riga FC confirmed that Babayan's contract had been terminated by mutual agreement and that he would continue his career at Cypriot club Pafos FC.
 On 25 January 2022, Danish media learned that Babayan had had his contract with Pafos terminated.